-Brussel Sprouts with Hazelnuts, Sunflower Seed and Dates
+Brussel Sprouts with Hazelnuts, Sunflower Seeds and Dates

 Cruciferous vegetables are part of the bassica genus of plants.
 They include brusssel sprouts, broccoli, cauliflower, kale, cabbage, collard greens, and bok choy.